Melatonin: benefits, dosage, contraindications

 UV Exposure ✪✪✪✪✪

-Topical application of a gel containing melatonin at 0.05% to 2.5% significantly reduces erythema due to ultraviolet (UV) exposure.
+Topical application of a gel containing melatonin at 0.05% to 2.5% significantly reduces erythema caused by exposure to ultraviolet (UV) rays.

 Posologie

 Suppression of UV-induced Erythema by Topical Treatment With Melatonin.
-Influence of the Application Time Point
+Effect of Application Timing

 Suppression of UV-induced Erythema by Topical Treatment With Melatonin (N-acetyl-5-methoxytryptamine).
-Influence of the Application Time Point
+Effect of Application Timing

 Migraine ✪✪✪✪✪

-Some research suggests that melatonin production might be altered in individuals suffering from migraines.
-There is evidence that patients with episodic migraine headaches who take melatonin prophylactically, 3 to 4 mg each night before bed, significantly reduce the frequency, intensity, and duration of migraines.
+Some research indicates that melatonin production may be altered in people suffering from migraines.
+There is evidence that patients with episodic migraine headaches who take melatonin prophylactically, 3 to 4 mg each night before bedtime, have significantly reduced the frequency of migraines, their intensity and their duration.rnrn

 Posologie